 - 2010: Faculty Teaching Award

 - 2011: Faculty Teaching Award

-- Associate Clinical Professor; Medical Director, UCSF Transfusion Service & Blood Donor Center; Medical Director, Moffitt-Long and Mt Zion Hospital Tissue Banks; Site Director, Transfusion Medicine Fellowship Program
+- Associate Clinical Professor; Medical Director, UCSF Transfusion Service; Medical Director, Moffitt-Long and Mt Zion Hospital Tissue Banks; Site Director, Transfusion Medicine Fellowship Program

 - Laboratory Medicine